 - ring-virtual-beams-light.groovy - Smart Lighting Light with Motion Sensor

 - ring-virtual-beams-motion-sensor.groovy - Smart Lighting Motion Sensor

 The app will create the camera, chime and doorbell devices automatically.
-However, for testing reasons (and some level of control over what devices are installed) the security and beams devices are NOT created automatically.
-Once you add the "Ring API Virtual Device" you must go and click install devices on your respective device to get its websocket children device(s) to create.
+However, for testing reasons and because it was far easier the security and beams devices are NOT created automatically via the app.
+Once you add the "Ring API Virtual Device" from the app you must go and click "Create Devices" on your respective device to get its websocket children device(s) to create.
 For example, if you have alarm devices go to the alarm hub device's edit page and click the "Create Devices" command.

 Brief Installation Instructions (IF YOU ONLY READ ONE THING LET IT BE THIS SECTION)

 - Go to github.com via the links above and install the custom app code.
 (Install custom apps using the "Apps Code" link in the left navigation of the Hubitat hub.)

 - Also on github.com get the code for all of the devices you need using the list above.
 If you have alarm or security lighting devices you also need the "Ring API Virtual Device" driver.
 (Install custom drivers using the "Drivers Code" link in the left navigation of the Hubitat hub.)

 - Create an instance of the app.
 (Create instances of custom apps using the "Apps" link in the left navigation of the Hubitat hub.)